Mount Desert Island: Rusticators

 It was the outsiders, artists, and journalists who revealed and popularized this island to the world in the mid 19th century.
 Painters of the Hudson River School, including Thomas Cole and Frederic Church, inspired patrons and friends to flock here.
 Called rusticators, despite the lack of existing accommodations they sought out local fishermen and farmers to put them up for a modest fee.
 The rusticators returned to renew friendships with local islanders and, most of all, to savor the fresh salt air, scenery, and relaxed pace.
+In 1867, Clara Barnes Martin published the popular guidebook, Mount Desert on the Coast of Maine.
 Soon the villagers' cottages and fishermen's huts filled to overflowing, and by 1880, 30 hotels competed for vacationers' dollars.
 Tourism was becoming the major industry.

 For a select handful of Americans, the 1880s and the "Gay Nineties" meant affluence on a scale without precedent.
 Mount Desert, still remote from the cities of the East, became a retreat for prominent people of the time.
 The Rockefellers, Morgans, Fords, Vanderbilts, Carnegies, and Astors chose to spend their summers here.

 Not content with the simple lodgings then available, these families transformed the landscape of Mount Desert Island with elegant estates, called "cottages".
 The landscape architect Beatrix Farrand, at the Cadwalder Rawle - Rhinelander Jones family summer home Reef Point Estate, designed the gardens for many of these people.
-Projects included the Chinese-inspired garden at "The Eyrie" for Abby Aldrich Rockefeller at Seal Harbor (1926–35), and the planting plans for subtle roads at Acadia National Park sponsored by John D. Rockefeller Jr. (c.1930).
+Projects included the Chinese-inspired garden at "The Eyrie" for Abby Aldrich Rockefeller at Seal Harbor (1926–1935), and the planting plans for subtle roads at Acadia National Park sponsored by John D. Rockefeller Jr. (c.
+1930).
 Luxury, refinement, and ostentatious gatherings replaced buckboard rides, picnics, and day-long hikes of an earlier era.

 Some rusticators also formed "Village Improvement Societies" which constructed hiking trails and walking paths connecting the Island's villages to its interior mountains.
 For over 40 years, the wealthy held sway at Mount Desert, but the Great Depression and World War II marked the end of such extravagance.
 The final blow came in 1947 when a fire of monumental proportions consumed many of the great estates.